 These homemade, chewy, low calorie pumpkin bagels are perfect for breakfast.
 Eat with a protein for a balanced meal!

 I’ve struggled my whole life trying to balance my love for baking with my desire to lose weight.
 It’s particularly challenging raising kids and always being in the kitchen.
 It’s even harder when you are a food blogger, and always in the kitchen.
-I definitely have a problem of snacking while I cook.
-A bite, a nibble, a lick, adds up quickly, and I mindlessly taste everything!
+I definitely have a problem with snacking while I cook.
+A bite, a nibble, a lick.
+It all adds up quickly, and I mindlessly taste everything!

 When you love baking, but you also want to lose weight

 So, recently, I’ve had to set some boundaries so I can keep baking, and not gain the weight back that I recently lost.
-This is my current strategy:
+As much as I love my low calorie pumpkin bagels or some fresh baked cookies, I don’t want to let them throw off my progress.

 - When baking- no batter tasting!
 I’m a batter girl (even bread dough).
 But once I start eating batter, it doesn’t stop.
 It’s not necessary to taste the batter when recipe testing, because the final product usually tastes NOTHING like the batter anyway.